 Posted by Dr. Julian De Silva | January 6th, 2022

-Treatments for scar on face include chemical peels and surgery.
+Treatments for scar on the face include chemical peels and surgery.

-Dermabrasion is a common procedure for treating facial scars.
+Dermabrasion is frequently used to address scars on the face.
 It is usually performed by a dermatologist using a wire brush or a wheel.

 This process exfoliates the top layer of your skin, making it a skin-resurfacing procedure.
 Right after a dermabrasion session, the treated skin will become reddish.

 Then, the skin will grow back and become smoother.